 What comes to your mind when I say the word video?
 I bet many of you just thought of YouTube!
 YouTube has become synonymous with video watching as almost one-third (over a billion) of internet users are on YouTube.
-Cisco predicts that video will be an astounding 82% of all internet traffic by 2020.
 YouTube has only one way to go…and that is up and up!

 Did you know that on mobile alone, YouTube reaches more 18-34 year-olds than any cable network in the U.S?
 YouTube is huge and has become an integral part of the internet landscape in just over a decade.